v3434/Capstone-project_Employee-retention-analysis/README.md

 Evaluation Metrics : AUC , precision , accuracy , f1-score and recall .

 ## Conclusion:
+For detailed insights explanation and results , refer the jupyter notebook which includes key insights , explanations , data visualization graphs and results summary .
 It was evident that employees at company overworked .
 To enhance employee retention,

 stakeholders could consider the following recommendations: